-Through tracking, we are now able to figure the answers to this out along with the quality of sleep we’re getting – for instance, whether you’re a peaceful sleeper or restless, toss-and-turner, a deep or light sleeper.
+Through tracking with sleep gadgets, we are now able to figure out the quality of sleep we’re getting – for instance, whether you’re a peaceful sleeper or restless and whether you get deep or light sleep.
 Tracking in this way can inform how to move forward with improving your sleep.

 Technology takes from this with strips that usually sit on the underside of your pillow or mattress to monitor your sleep and position accurately, while not being invasive.

-The SleepPal Sleep Tracker is the new sleep tech by Dreams, which consist of a small circular tracker that fits onto your pillow to measure your sleeping habits between going your going to sleep and waking up time.
+The SleepPal Sleep Tracker is a new sleep gadget by Dreams which consists of a small circular tracker that fits onto your pillow to measure your sleeping habits.
 It works alongside their brand new Napp, an app where you can monitor and review your sleep quality daily, while also receiving tips on how you can improve your sleep.

 The Dreams SleepPal+ Sleep Tracker offers all the same insight but differs by having a strip that sits between your mattress and sheet, allowing for better data gathering and unobstructed sleep while automatically syncing with the Napp.